-PSG, who have now suffered back-to-back losses after Tuesday's 3-1 reverse to Barcelona in the Champions League, were well off the pace, but it could have been a different story if Edinson Cavani's early lob had not hit the crossbar.
+PSG, which has now suffered back-to-back losses after Tuesday's 3-1 reverse to Barcelona in the Champions League, was well off the pace, but it could have been a different story if Edinson Cavani's early lob had not hit the crossbar.

-The visitors enjoyed a near monopoly of possession after the break and had claims for a penalty turned away for what they thought was a handball from Dorian Leveque before Zlatan Ibrahimovic forced Jonas Lossl into a stunning late save, but they were unable to find an equaliser.
+The visitor enjoyed a near monopoly of possession after the break and had claims for a penalty turned away for what they thought was a handball from Dorian Leveque before Zlatan Ibrahimovic forced Jonas Lossl into a stunning late save, but they were unable to find an equalizer.

-Defeat for PSG means league leaders Marseille have the chance to open up a four-point gap at the top of the table when they visit Monaco later on Sunday, while Guingamp's third Ligue 1 win in a row moves them four points clear of the relegation zone.
+Defeat for PSG means league leader Marseille has the chance to open up a four-point gap at the top of the table when it visits Monaco later on Sunday, while Guingamp's third Ligue 1 win in a row moves them four points clear of the relegation zone.

-PSG set out their stall early and Cavani was unlucky to see his excellent lobbed volley from the edge of the area strike the woodwork in just the second minute.
+PSG set out its stall early and Cavani was unlucky to see his excellent lobbed volley from the edge of the area strike the woodwork in just the second minute.